Table of Contents

 Verify a publication’s lead time so that you aren’t pitching an autumn story when the October content was decided back in July.
 Reporters do not like last-minute notifications.
 Editorial calendars, which outline upcoming featured themes, are great brainstorm boosters.
 You must also understand the company’s query and submission process to avoid the automatic trash bin.
 Most companies prefer email communication, but many still accept snail mail, fax transmissions and phone calls.

 While you need to limit the information that you send out, editors love receiving photos and graphics with press releases.
-Making this is your opportunity to make an unforgettable impression, so select engaging action photos that pull in readers.
+This is your opportunity to make an unforgettable impression, so select engaging action photos that pull in readers.
 When appropriate, include an in-depth press kit that provides a more extensive overview of the company.

 There are many methods for getting press releases published, ranging from the DIY approach to hiring a press release distribution service provider.
 Wire sources, such as PR Newswire, and online PR hosting sites can help distribute your press release to a broader audience.